hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

     **Note:** Please follow the steps showed on the modal.

+    **Note:** If you followed successfully the modal steps you can skip the followings steps to export the vault.

 <div style="text-align: center">
 <img src="./assets/nbv_export_descriptor.png" style="width: 30vw; min-width: 250px" />
 </div>